An iPad has no USB; how do I transfer files?

 Have you compared the iPad with other devices?

 Yes.
 As part of our pilot program, we compared a number of devices, taking into account the numerous factors relevant to Parklands, including the relative merits of a multi-purpose device compared to a single-purpose device.
 The comparison therefore paid particular attention to the broad range of educational uses of any proposed device across many subjects within Parklands.
 Other considerations include classrooms dynamics between students and teachers, the physical layout of Parklands teaching spaces, maintenance needs and cost.
 Taking all factors into account, the overwhelming support was for the iPad.
-While other multi-purpose tablet devices are now entering the market and can also cater to the learning styles of visual, auditory and kinaesthetic learners, our comparison shows that of the current models, the iPad is currently superior.
+While other multi-purpose tablet devices have entered the market and can also cater to the learning styles of visual, auditory and kinaesthetic learners, our comparison shows that of the current models, the iPad is currently superior.

 Do I need to do anything about the safety and security of my child’s iPad?

 Yes.
 We are not overly concerned about theft of iPads at our school.
 However there is a number of things we should consider:

 - Insure the iPad on my home and contents policy

 - Engrave the device